priyanshuranjan7509/DSA-PLACEMENT/README.md

 # DSA-PLACEMENT
-data structures and algotihm practice questions for placements
+data structures and algorithm practice questions for placements